 Application Deadline (Expression of Interest): 15th September 2021

-A two stage application process is used for the RSA Early Career Grant.
-The Expression of Interest should be a maximum of 3 pages long and should include the following (see details in the handbook):
+A two stage application process is used for the RSA Research Grant Schemes.
+In the first round, applicants are asked to submit an expression of interest.
+The Expression of Interest should submitted via the form – please click on the button below to apply.
+Shortlisted applicants from this first round will then be asked to submit a full proposal.
+The Expression of Interest should include the following (see details in the handbook):

 - Name of Higher Education Institution (HEI)

 - Details of research and the advances it is hoped to make

 If you have any questions or need any help with the submission form, please send us an email to firstname.lastname@example.org